shlifedev/among-us-memory/README.md

 ![image](https://user-images.githubusercontent.com/49047211/91510992-9581fe00-e919-11ea-8be1-93e333de762b.png)

-**Don't ask me how to draw a radar :)**

 You are responsible for any disadvantages caused by using this src.
 It only works with the version downloaded from Steam.

 Please use only for study.
 Do not abuse it!
-Please!
-After the game is updated, it will require offset update.

-offset update guide here : https://github.com/shlifedev/AmongUsMemory/blob/master/OffsetGuide.md
+When game update require update new offset, offset update guide here! : https://github.com/shlifedev/AmongUsMemory/blob/master/OffsetGuide.md
-it's very easy. does not require il2cpp dumper.
+It's very easy. does not require il2cpp dumper.

   ----------------------
 ## How to Use
  1. Download Source Code
  2. Add Reference AmongUsMemory Your Project
- 3. Now, Let's Write Code!
+ 3. Now, Let's write your code and build project!

 ### Example Start Cheating.